 Best Shoes to Wear on a Long Flight

-You’ll want to think through what shoes to wear for your flight.
-I highly recommend slip-on shoes, like these Dr. Scholl’s shoes or my new favorite Vionic Pismo Sneakers.
+You’ll want to think through what comfortable shoes to wear for your flight.
+I highly recommend slip-on shoes, like these Dr. Scholl’s shoes (run large) or my new favorite Vionic Pismo Sneakers.
 I recommend slip-on shoes because they’ll feel better if your feet swell on the flight (a common thing) and it’s also convenient for getting through airport security.

 Of course, if you’re packing light you might be wearing your bulkiest shoes, like hiking boots.
-But if you’re going to be on a long flight, I highly recommend you wear slip-ons shoes.
+But if you’re going to be on a long flight, I highly recommend you wear slip-on shoes.
 I also never recommend wearing sandals or flip-flops for flying.
 Unless you really overheat while flying, these types of shoes don’t provide enough coverage for a flight in my opinion.

 Long Haul Flight Tips to Stay Comfortable